Home » Articles posted by Penny Finley

 If your kitchen feels dated, it’s time for a remodel.
 New appliances are a must, but you should also consider other unique storage elements to make it easier to manage your cookware and dishes.

 A minor remodel is a cosmetic refresh, while a major remodel includes changing the layout and possibly moving pipes*.
-Contact Kitchen Remodeling Richmond VA now!

 If you’re planning a kitchen remodel, you have a lot to think about.
 The project can be physically and financially demanding, especially if it drags on.
 In addition, it can be difficult to see the end result.
 Many homeowners end up with a kitchen that they don’t like or find unworkable, simply because they didn’t take the time to properly plan their remodel.